The Red Gods: Overview

 The Red Gods finds its locale in the mountainous areas of Indochina.
 The geographical description of the novel's setting closely resembles that of modern-day Laos.

-The novel is narrated by a friend of the protagonist.
+The novel is frame-narrated by Jacob Bressond – a friend of the protagonist – Pierre de Lursac.
 It is a tale of the protagonist's escape from Indochina, a region ruled and corrupted by its French rulers.
 On escaping the region, however, he finds himself fighting in World War I, during which he dies.
 He spends some time in a place characterized by endemic and unseen flora and fauna, inhabited by hunter-gatherers and ruled by priestesses that perform elaborate sacrificial ceremonies.

+Release and translations

-The Red Gods is the book that brought Jean d'Esme most fame, and remains his last work ever translated into English.
+The book was originally published in French by La Renaissance du livre in 1923.
+It was translated into English by George Moreby Acklom and released as The Red Gods in 1924 by E. P. Dutton.
+The same year, it was published in Russian as Красные боги.
+The Red Gods is the book that brought Jean d'Esme most fame, and remains his only work ever translated into English.
+It was reissued numerous times in French in the subsequent years, and published in Polish as Czerwone bogi in 1990.